Katleho Malebane

 Katleho Malebane (born 22 January 2009) is a South African soccer player who plays as a midfielder for SAFA Women's League side Mamelodi Sundowns Ladies and the South Africa women's national team.

 Malebane was named player of the tournament at the 2023 COSAFA Schools Cup.
-In 2024 she was named the GSport4girls School Sport Star of the Year.
+In 2024 she was named the GSport4girls School Sport Star of the Year after leading the South Africa U15 team to their maiden CAF African Schools Football Championship.

 Club career

 Mamelodi Sundowns Ladies Academy

 Malebane joined the Sundowns Ladies Academy from JVW Girls.
 In 2022 she played at the Kapstadt Cup with the boys academy.
 She was part of the team that won their maiden Gauteng ENGEN Knockout Challenge in 2024 and were runners-up to JVW in the Pirates Cup as well as winning the inaugural Gauteng Women's Development League title.

 Following the ENGEN, GWDL, and CAF Schools wins she was named the GSport4girls School Sport Star of the Year in 2024.

 University of Pretoria

 Malebane moved to SAFA Women's League side University of Pretoria in August 2024.